lbryio/spec/index.md

 2. A payment system and record of purchases for priced content
 3. Trustful publisher identities

-The LBRY blockchain is a fork of the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
+The blockchain is a fork of the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
 This document will not cover or specify any aspects of LBRY that are identical to Bitcoin, and will instead focus on the differences.

 ### Stakes